AmrHMorsy/AmrMorsy.github.io/_posts/2024-12-01-Quaternions.md

 (1 - \cos \theta)A_x A_z - \sin \theta A_y & (1 - \cos \theta) A_y A_z + \sin \theta A_x & \cos \theta + ( 1 - \cos \theta ) A_z^2
 \end{bmatrix}

-Applying this rotation to a vertex is as simple as multiplying the vertex by the matrix.
+We can apply this rotation to a vertex by simply multiplying the vertex by the matrix.
 However, matrices are not the only way to represent rotations.
 There is a better alternative: **Quaternions**.

 In this post, we’ll dive deep into quaternions.
 We will explore their mathematical foundations, their use in representing rotations, and how they can be more easily interpolated to produce smooth animations.